filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 ### Trustless Sealing-as-a-Service (SaaS) becomes possible

 NI-PoRep enables the full separation between computation and storage tasks.
 In particular, no `PCD` (PreCommit Deposit) is needed, which brings the following benefits:
 - Currently a SaaS Provider (the entity running the PoRep steps) needs to put down the PCD for the sector.
-The PCD will be re-paid or is prepaid by the SP sending the final SNARK proof on chain (i.e., the SP which will store the sector for the following spacetime proofs).
+The PCD will be re-paid or prepaid by the SP sending the final SNARK proof on chain (i.e., the SP that will store the sector for the following PoST).
 With this NI-PoRep this level of interaction is not needed.
 In particular, this kind of simplification helps SaaS providers to delegate computation tasks (ie, PoRep can be split into specialized subtasks that get outsourced to specialized entities).
-- Enabling HDD wholesale: for an SP it would be possible to receive brand new drives with sectorKeys pre-generated using its miner_id.
+- Enabling HDD wholesale: for an SP it would be possible to receive brand new drives with `sectorKeys ` pre-generated using its `miner_id`.

 ### PoRep secured cryptographically and not rationally

-Chain cryptographic security gets increased: NI-PoRep would make misbehaving cryptographically infeasible rather than irrational.
+The cryptographic security of sectors proven with NI-PoRep is increased: NI-PoRep makes misbehaving cryptographically infeasible rather than irrational.

 ### PoRep security now independent from consensus

 Current PoRep is interactive and needs to get randomness from the chain.
 Moreover, in order to be secure, 150 epochs are needed between `PreCommit` and `ProveCommit`.
-This is due to the fact that some consensus attacks need to be infeasible (as putting those attacks in place would allow for faking storage).
+This is due to the fact that some consensus attacks need to be made infeasible (as putting those attacks in place would allow for faking storage).
 In NI-PoRep, since randomness is derived locally, there is no link anymore between PoRep and consensus attacks.
 This means that

 - Consensus attacks are not a concern anymore for NI-PoRep security;